JohnnyJayJay/persistent-data-structures-benchmark/README.md

 Another goal is to see how persistent collections compare to the mutable [java.util Collections framework](https://docs.oracle.com/javase/tutorial/collections/intro/index.html).

+In summary, the goals are to
+- compare the computational performance of `add`-, `remove`- and `get`/`contains`-like methods of the persistent data structures implemented by Clojure, Kotlin and a third-party Java library
+-  compare the performance of persistent data structures to mutable data structures in the Java standard library

 ## Non-Goals
 First and most importantly:
-**This benchmark does not aim to determine what collections are ultimately better than others in general.**
+**This benchmark does not aim to determine what collections are ultimately better than others in general.**\
 It does not emulate a real-world-scenario, because the operations are each benchmarked individually.
 In reality, most uses of collections involve addition, removal and lookup all at once and in a much less concentrated fashion.
 Also, the size of the collections is a significant factor when it comes to speed,